okke/elmo/doc/datafiles.md

 ## Temporary files

 Elmo has build in support to work with temporary fileswhich are removed after being using.
 This is done through the ``tempFile`` function. ``tempFile`` Creates a temporary file in the default directory for temporary files.
-It then executes the provided block of elmo code, passing the associated file dictionary as variable, and removed the file.
+It then executes the provided block of elmo code, passing the associated file dictionary as variable, and removes the file afterwards.

 ```elmo
 result: (tempFile tmp {